 They operate at pressures and temperatures where CO₂ behaves similarly to other traditional refrigerants. - Transcritical systems

 They operate above the critical point of CO₂.
-In this case, the refrigerant does not condense in the conventional way and a gas cooler is used to dissipate the heat.
+In this case, the refrigerant does not condense in a conventional way, and a gas cooler is used to dissipate the heat.

 Today, transcritical systems are the most widely used, especially in large commercial and industrial installations.